 CHRIS WILSON | ASSOCIATE HEAD COACH

 Chris Wilson joined the Kansas coaching staff in January 2016 as an associate head coach after spending the previous five-plus seasons at the U.S. Air Force Academy.
-Having only been a part of one and a half seasons with the Jayhawks and was a part of the team’s third and fourth tournament titles captured during the 2015-16 season.
+Having only been a part of one and a half seasons with the Jayhawks, Wilson has been a part of four team victories and back-to-back at-large bids to the NCAA Regionals during that time.

 In his first two years at Air Force, Wilson served as the assistant coach for the men’s golf team before being promoted to associate head coach in May 2013.

 During his tenure with the Falcons, Wilson helped make significant strides to improve the program to new heights.
 With his knowledge and his 14 years of coaching experience at the collegiate level, the Falcons won six team titles and produced a golfer who qualified for the NCAA regionals in back-to-back seasons.
 Along with guiding the 2012-13 squad to a program record for average team score, which shattered the previous record by more than five strokes per round, three of the top-six individual scoring averages at Air Force came under Wilson’s watch.

 Because of his success at Air Force, the Shawnee, Oklahoma, native was recognized in 2014 by his colleagues as one of eight semifinalists to be named to the Jan Strickland Award.
-This award not only acknowledges NCAA Division I, II, III, NAIA, or NJCAA assistant coaches that have demonstrated exceptional work with student-athletes on the course, but it recognizes those coaches who have excelled at working with student-athletes off the course as well.
+This award not only acknowledges NCAA Division I, II, III, NAIA, or NJCAA assistant coaches who have demonstrated exceptional work with student-athletes on the course, but it recognizes those coaches who have excelled at working with student-athletes off the course as well.

 Before joining the coaching staff at Air Force, Wilson served as the associate head coach at Coastal Carolina University for two seasons, where he was involved in the development of one All-American.
 While at Coastal Carolina, Wilson helped lead the Chanticleers to back-to-back Big South Conference titles.
 His duties with the Chanticleers’ program extended beyond the golf course, as Wilson served as the recruiting coordinator and handled many of the day-to-day operations, which included running the General Hackler Championship.